Jtfinlay/gatsby-blog/posts/aspnet-docker-details/aspnet-docker-details.md

 ## Dockerfile

 The [DockerFile](https://docs.docker.com/engine/reference/builder/) contains instructions for assembling an image.
-The file is generated automatically when we add Docker support, but can be alternatively be prepared and modified by hand.
+The file is generated automatically when we add Docker support, but can instead be prepared and modified by hand.
 The Dockerfile extends two image variants, *runtime* and *sdk*, which are hosted by Microsoft under `microsoft/dotnet`.

 ```
     FROM microsoft/dotnet:2.1-aspnetcore-runtime-nanoserver-1803 AS base